-This is one of a two course series that intends to facilitate students' acquisition of clinical and critical reasoning skills necessary for occupational therapy practices.
-The course integrates the knowledge that students have gained in program coursework by applying the acquired OT skills and knowledge to specific and/or general life and clinical scenarios.
-The course uses a problem-based learning (PBL) format as the context by infusing high fidelity simulation learning modules in order for students to develop clinical reasoning and sound theoretical bases essential to the work of an occupational therapist.
-Prerequisites: Enrollment in the MOT program and successful completion of first semester MOT coursework.
+This is the third of a four course series that facilitates students' acquisition of critical thinking and clinical reasoning skills necessary for occupational therapy practice.
+This course integrates students' knowledge, gained in program coursework, by requiring application of this knowledge to specific and general clinical scenarios.
+The course uses a problem-based learning (PBL) format by infusing high fidelity simulation learning modules in order for students to develop clinical reasoning and sound theoretical bases essential to the work of an occupational therapist.
+This course focuses on honing students' clinical observation and analytical skills necessary for prompt, precise, and accurate assessment of clients in the occupational therapy process.

-OCCTH 602 INTEGRATIVE SEMINAR IN OCCUPATIONAL THERAPY PRACTICES II
+OCCTH 604L INTEGRATIVE SEMINAR IN OCCUPATIONAL THERAPY PRACTICES IV (1 UNIT)

-This is the second of a two course series that intends to facilitate students' acquisition of clinical and critical reasoning skills necessary for occupational therapy practices.
+This is the fourth of a four course series that intends to facilitate students' acquisition of clinical and critical reasoning skills necessary for occupational therapy practices.
 The course integrates the knowledge that students have gained in program coursework by applying the acquired OT skills and knowledge to specific and/or general life and clinical scenarios.
 The course uses a problem-based learning (PBL) format as the context by infusing high fidelity simulation learning modules in order for students to develop clinical reasoning and sound theoretical bases essential to the work of an occupational therapist.